API Reference#

 • *args – Standard exception arguments.

-• source_field (Any, optional) – The field where the error occurred.
+• source_field (Any) – The field where the error occurred.

-• message (str, optional) – Error message describing what went wrong.
+• message (str) – Error message describing what went wrong.

 • **kwargs – Additional keyword arguments.